NovaBACKUP Data Protection Blog

 Quebec's Law 25

-Quebec's Law 25 (previously Bill 64) to modernize its private and public sector privacy laws was enacted by the national assembly of Quebec on 21 September 2021.
-It applies to all businesses operating in Quebec that collect personal information in the course of their activities, requiring that they take action and receive consent before using, transferring and disclosing data.
+Quebec's Law 25 (previously Bill 64) to modernize its private and public sector privacy laws was enacted by the National Assembly of Quebec on 21 September 2021.
+It applies to all businesses operating in Quebec that collect personal information in the course of their activities, requiring that they take action and receive consent before using, transferring, and disclosing data.
 The law has been amended many times over the years, with major changes coming into effect on September 22, 2023

 Conclusion

 Organizations of all shapes and sizes must put forth effort to respect the newest compliance regulations coming into play this year.
-Protecting the private and personal data of customers and partners, preserving their reputation and avoiding heavy fines are in everyone’s best interest.
-Stay informed and speak with data protection experts, like our team here at NovaBACKUP, to develop a strategy that conforms to strict compliance standards but offers your organization the access data flexibly, inspiring productivity and facilitating the modernization of your business in the age of digital transformation.
+Protecting the private and personal data of customers and partners, preserving their reputation, and avoiding heavy fines are in everyone’s best interest.
+Stay informed and speak with data protection experts, like our team here at NovaBACKUP, to develop a strategy that conforms to strict compliance standards but offers your organization access to data flexibly, inspiring productivity and facilitating the modernization of your business in the age of digital transformation.

 Note: The information provided in this blog post is for educational purposes only and is not intended to be a substitute for professional legal advice.
 The authors are not lawyers and any information regarding legal specifics, fines, etc. should be verified with a qualified lawyer that specializes in regulatory compliance.